Tribler/software-based-PUF/README.md

 ### 2024 update

 Development has started for integrating an alternative, reliable bit selection method that can be applied to currently available, easily obtained SRAM.
-New development files are located in: software-based-PUF/Source Code/enrollment and testing/slave-23k640-experimental.
+New development files are located in ```software-based-PUF/Source Code/enrollment and testing/slave-23k640-experimental```.
 Current work is experimental, determining how to best replicate some research elements in the field rather than a lab environment.
 Slow voltage ramp can be achieved using an inexpensive DAC (Adafruit MCP4725 breakout board 12 bit DAC) but fast ramp will require a custom ramp circuit to approach the TeKtronix AFG3952C ~7ns ramp.
+The disconnected circuit on the right side was a POC triangle wave generator from some TL081 I had on hand for ramp circuit prototyping - it will receive a major upgrade soon.

 ![prototyping setup](Source%20Code/enrollment%20and%20testing/slave-23k640-experimental/figures/ramp-setup-sm.jpg)